NDU - Cadence University Program Member

 Student Internship at Cadence Design Systems

-During the Summer of 2016, Christina Chaccour, an udergraduate student at the ECCE department at NDU, does her practical training at the Cadence Design Systems in Munich, Germany.
+Ms. Christina Chaccour, undergraduate student at the ECCE department at NDU, does her Summer 2016 practical training at the Cadence Design Systems in Munich, Germany.
 Her work consists of authoring two labs in the form of tutorials covering the Cadence Virtuoso tools version 6.1.7 and targeting undergraduate students.
 The first lab deals with basic front-end tasks and the second deals with advanced front-end tasks.
 These tutorials are currently offered at several universities internationally, including NDU.
-They are a successful example of peer-to-peer education.
+They are a successful example of peer- to-peer education.

 Panel Session and Interview at the Cadence Academic Network CDNLive EMEA 2015

-Dr. Jad Atallah, faculty member at the ECCE department, participates in a panel session regarding the trends in microelectronic education.
-This is followed by an interview that can be accessed through the following links: Part 1
+Dr. Jad Atallah, faculty member at the ECCE department, participates in a panel session regarding the trends in microelectronic education, which was followed by an interview.

 Cadence Academic Network CDNLive EMEA 2014

-Dr. Jad Atallah presents a paper with the title: "Revisiting the Education in Basic Electronic Circuits".
+Dr. Jad Atallah, faculty member at the ECCE department, presents a paper with the title: "Revisiting the Education in Basic Electronic Circuits".
 The aim of this revisit is to introduce the students to the broad application base of electronic circuits right from the start, while taking a practical approach that is independent of the specific type of technology used.
 This is particularly important at this time in the evolution of technology where we are seeing new transistor topologies that will coexist with previous topologies, thus creating a challenge from an education point-of-view.